dwyl/phoenix-liveview-chat-example/README.md

 ```

 When the event is received, the new message is added to the list of messages.
-The new list is then assign to the socket which will update the UI and display
+The new list is then assigned to the socket which will update the UI and display
 the new message.

 Add the following tests to make sure that messages are correctly displayed on the page: